-I used canned pineapple rings which is definitely the easiest unless of course you have a fresh pineapple on hand.
+I used canned pineapple rings to make these Hawaiian roll ham and Swiss sliders, which is definitely the easiest unless of course you have a fresh pineapple on hand.

-Can Hawaiian Ham and Cheese Sliders Be Made in Advance?
+Can Hawaiian Bread Sliders Be Made in Advance?

 Being that there is such minimal work involved in this recipe, I suggest prepping these rolls right before you plan to bake them.

 I suppose you could prep them a couple of hours in advance of when you want to bake them, cover them, and refrigerate for up to 2 hours, and then bake them off.